Short Description of the Course:

 The objective of the course is to give an introduction to the basics of cryptography, to explain how basic building blocks work, and to demonstrate how secure systems can be engineered by properly using them.
 Besides the theoretical background, we use lot of illustrative examples and show practical applications.
 In addition, where appropriate, we give an outlook to the legal and business aspects of using cryptography.

-Basic knowledge in algebra and probability theory, as well as some familiarity with computer networks and operating systems are required.
-Basic programming knowledge (Python is an advantage) is also required to accomplish the homework and project assignments.
+Basic knowledge in algebra and probability theory, as well as some familiarity with computer networks and operating systems are welcome, but not strictly required.
+On the other hand, basic programming knowledge (Python is preferred) is required to accomplish the homework and project assignments.

 Detailed Program and Class Schedule: